syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 ## Changing layout settings

-You change the label width, label position and editor width.
+You can change the label width, label position and editor width.
 This is possible by using the `GenerateDataFormItem` event.
 In the event, change the layout by using the [DefaultLayoutOption] property in the `DataFormItem`.

 By default label position is left.